 ABSTRACT

 Despite various safety inspections carried out over the years to ensure compliance with regulations and maintain acceptable and safe working conditions, construction is still among the most dangerous industries responsible for a large portion of the total worker fatalities.
 A construction worker has a chance of 1-in-200 of dying on the job during a 45-year career, mainly due to fires, falls, and being struck or caught-in/between objects.
-To reduce chances of this happening, an automated process is required.
+Therefore, a preventative measure has to be introduced in the personal protective equipment.

-This project seeks to prevent such fatalities from happening by alerting a construction worker in case of falls, by letting the site managers know if the worker is in the right state of mind to carry out tasks and finally to inform the emergency services in case of a fatality.
+This project seeks to prevent such fatalities from happening by alerting a construction worker in case of falls, both low/ high heartrate and temperature rates, alerting the site managers and emergency health team also of the same while also providing the specific location of the worker.

-The smart PPE will be fitted with temperature and heartbeat sensors to check if the worker is lightheaded or in the right state of mind.
+The smart PPE will be fitted with temperature and heartbeat sensors to check if the worker is in healthy conditions to perform tasks.
 A force sensor to detect any impact force experienced during a fall by a worker.
 A gyroscope and accelerometer sensor to detect the worker’s inclination angle and acceleration in case of a fall and automatically alert the emergency services if the impact experienced is severe.
 The worker shall be alerted via a buzzer.
 The devices that will be used include Arduino microcontroller, accelerometer sensor, gyroscope sensor, force sensor, heartbeat sensor, temperature sensor, GPS and GSM module and a buzzer.

 CHAPTER ONE